-What Home Means to a Person with Dementia
+What Does “Home” Mean to a Person with Dementia

-What they’re really saying is that they want to feel safe, comfortable, and secure again.
+What they are really saying is that they want to feel safe, comfortable, and secure again, as we typically do when living at home.
 They want to be able to recognize people and places.
 They want to feel comfortable in familiar surroundings.
 This is how we feel when we talk about home.
+Because they have dementia, they have started to lose that emotional connection and they are asking to feel it again.

-As far as how to handle his request, it depends on the level of the person’s cognitive impairment.
+As far as how to handle this request, it depends on the level of the person’s cognitive impairment.
 There are two ways to handle this (at least!).

-Just because someone has dementia doesn’t mean they don’t know you’re ignoring their words.
+It’s easy to quickly change the topic but that can feel like you are ignoring the person with dementia.
+Just because someone has dementia doesn’t mean they don’t feel like you’re ignoring their words.
 Ignoring a person’s emotions or desires can lead to frustration and anger because they don’t feel seen or heard.
 Try wording similar to the following:

 Scenario: Loved one with dementia is upset about a relative (living or not)